itsjimzhu/OR-Project-Team8/README.md

 - Two shifts start at 8am or 2pm.
 - Each store only receives one delivery per day.
 - Extra time costs Woolworths $275 per hour.
-- additional trucks can be ‘wet-leased’ for a cost of $2000 for every four hours of on-duty time, charged in four-hour blocks
+- Additional trucks can be ‘wet-leased’ for a cost of $2000 for every four hours of on-duty time, charged in four-hour blocks.

 ### Assume
 - Times between stores are unidirectional.